tsukhu/rwd-spa-alljs-app/README.md

 * Added i18n support using i18n-node and i18n-node-angular
 * Added Bootstrap switch based visualization of the poll question options (Toggle Switch for radio buttons - UxD improvement)
 * Directives Added - Weather for each location `local-weather` , Bootstrap Toggle Switch for poll questions `input-switch`
+* Added Responsive Text and Buttons using media queries as well as using the Bootstrap responsive utilities for hiding and showing elements

 Tools Used
 ----------